peak27/ML---Association-Rule/README.md

-# Model Selection (w/ Python & R)
+# Association Rule (w/ Python & R)
 This repository contains the Association Rules such as Apriori and Eclat which can be useful to build recommender system with Machine Learning.
 You will find these two techniques on R and Python throughout this Repository.

-This repository contains the 2 common Model selection method that will help you determine the right parameters required for the model and provides better prediction accuracy on the final result.
-K-Fold and grid search are two model selection techniques available on the repository.

 # **Project name:** # Classifications (w/ Python & R)

 ## Description
-&nbsp;&nbsp;&nbsp;&nbsp;Method selection is the process of finalizing your model based on various potential modeling options.
-Here in these repository, we are  learning about two model selection techniques namely "K-Fold" and "Grid Search" that can help you determiong the right model with optimum parameters for better and acurate predictions on any Classification and Regressions models.
+&nbsp;&nbsp;&nbsp;&nbsp;In machine learning, association rule learning is a rule-based method for identifying interesting relationship between the variables in a large dataset.
+With the help of some interestingness, it is intended to identify strong rules.

-&nbsp;&nbsp;&nbsp;&nbsp;In this repository, we are implementing some commonly used model selection technique to enhance the performance of model by determining right type of model and by using right parameters for best results.
+&nbsp;&nbsp;&nbsp;&nbsp;In this repository, we are implementing some commonly used Association rules such as Eclat and Apriori.

 ## Installation
 &nbsp;&nbsp;&nbsp;&nbsp;In order to be able to apply these regression techniques to predict outcome on your dataset you need to have following tools and libraries: